-His full-length play FROM HUTCHINSON STREET is the winner of the 2006 Hidden River Arts Playwriting Competition (Philadelphia).
-He is also the past recipient of the national New Play Prize by Prop Theatre in Chicago, the John Gerrietts Award for Creative Writing from Loyola University Chicago and is a four-time finalist with the Chesterfield Film Project Fellowship.
+He is also a past recipient of the Hidden River Arts Playwriting Competition (Philadelphia), New Play Prize by Prop Theatre (Chicago), and the John Gerrietts Award for Creative Writing from Loyola University Chicago.
+He is a four-time finalist with the Chesterfield Film Project Fellowship.

 The Chicago Tribune called Mark a writer whose “prose is rich, evocative and strange.”
 The newspaper also called his past work “fresh, heart-rending” with dialogue that “has a freshly minted sound.”
 The Chicago Sun-Times said his work “has a touch of the absurdist … and a deep appreciation for the tricks of memory.
 He also has a sharp ear for contemporary life and psychology.”